-It is the responsibility of the user to decide whether the above requirement is to be met by providing diversity earth stations or by employing uplink power control.
-If provided by the latter method, it is recommended that when the up-path excess attenuation is greater than 1.5 dB, control of transmitter power should be applied to restore the power flux density at the satellite to -1.5 dB, \pm 1.5 dB of nominal, to the extent that it is possible with the total power control range available.
+It is the user's responsibility to decide whether the above requirement is to be met by provision of diversity earth stations or by uplink power control.
+If provided by the latter method, it is recommended that when the up-path excess attenuation is greater than 1.5 dB, control of transmitter power should be applied to restore the power flux density at the satellite to -1.5 dB, $\pm$ 1.5 dB of nominal, to the extent that it is possible with the total power control range available.